Kong/docs.konghq.com/src/gateway/kong-production/deployment-topologies/overview.md

 In this mode, {{site.base_gateway}} nodes in a cluster are split into two roles: control plane (CP), where configuration is managed and the Admin API is served from, and data plane (DP), which serves traffic for the proxy.
-Each DP node is connected to one of the CP nodes.
-Instead of accessing the database contents directly like in the traditional deployment method, the DP nodes maintain connection with CP nodes, and receive the latest configuration.
+Many DP nodes are connected to a single CP node.
+Instead of accessing the database contents directly like in the traditional deployment method, the DP nodes maintain connection with CP nodes, and receive the latest configuration in realtime.

 Hybrid mode deployments have the following benefits:

 * Users can deploy groups of data planes in different data centers, geographies, or zones without needing a local clustered database for each DP group.
 * The availability of the database does not affect the availability of the data planes.
+If a control plane is offline, data planes will run using their last known configuration.
 * Drastically reduces the amount of traffic to and from the database, since only CP nodes need a direct connection to the database.
 * If one of the DP nodes is compromised, an attacker won’t be able to affect other nodes in the {{site.base_gateway}} cluster.
-* Admins only need to interact with the CP nodes to control and monitor the status of the entire {{site.base_gateway}} cluster.

 ## Traditional (database) mode